 After breakfast, travel the coastal road to the stunning surf and arts town of Byron Bay.
 Enjoy plenty of free time to experience the hippie surfing town.
 Options are abound — walk to the lighthouse (located on Australia's most easterly point) for a chance to see whales swimming off shore or hang ten with the locals after an included surfing lesson.

 The free time is yours to explore.
-Walk along the long stunning beach, play in the surf, or simply hang out in the Buddha Bar and people watch.
+Walk along the long stunning beach, play in the surf, or simply hang out at the Byron Bay Brewery and people watch.
 Want to get your adrenaline pumping?
 Go skydiving, try sea kayaking, or go on a dolphin watch.

 Travel north, and opt for a night out in Queensland's capital.

 Set off to the Noosa Everglades for an evening surrounded by stunning wilderness.